Mastering Cash Flow Analysis: A Guide for Small Business Success

 So, compare across the seven categories and see what the trend is.
 Are there any types of costs or expenses increasing or decreasing?
 And why is that?
 Relate this to the commercial decision that took place.

-Now you will be thinking, am i getting roi from cash spent?
+Now you will be thinking, am i getting ROI from cash spent?

 When you analyze cash outflow as a resource, you use it to generate more sales and profit.
 You try to justify yourself whether you are getting value for money.
 That is powerful.